Vedda: Current status

 Some observers have said Veddas are disappearing and have lamented the decline of their distinct culture.
 Land acquisition for mass irrigation projects, government forest reserve restrictions, and the civil war have disrupted traditional Vedda ways of life.
-Between 1977 and 1983 under the Accelerated Mahaweli Development Project and colonization schemes, approximately 51468 hectares were turned into a gigantic hydroelectric dam irrigation project.
-Subsequently, the creation of the Maduru Oya National Park deprived the Veddhas their last hunting grounds.
-In 1985, the Veddha Chief Thissahamy and his delegation were obstructed from attending the United Nations Working Group on Indigenous Populations.
+Between 1977 and 1983 under the Accelerated Mahaweli Development Project and colonization schemes, more than 50,000 hectares were turned into a large hydroelectric dam and irrigation project.
+Subsequently, the creation of the Maduru Oya National Park deprived the Veddas of their last hunting grounds.
+In 1985, the Vedda Chief Thissahamy and his delegation were obstructed from attending the United Nations Working Group on Indigenous Populations.
 Dr. Wiveca Stegeborn, an anthropologist, has been studying the Vedda since 1977 and alleges that their young women are being tricked into accepting contracts to the Middle East as domestic workers when in fact they will be trafficked into prostitution or sold as sex slaves.

 However, cultural assimilation of Veddas with other local populations has been going on for a long time.
 "Vedda" has been used in Sri Lanka to mean not only hunter-gatherers but also to refer to any people who adopt an unsettled and rural way of life and thus can be a derogatory term not based on ethnic group.
 Thus, over time, it is possible for non-Vedda groups to become Veddas, in this broad cultural sense.
 Vedda populations of this kind are increasing in some districts.